 Children and families enrolled in the Early Head Start Home Based program receive one, 90-minute home visit per week with a Home Visitor and take part in playgroup activities twice per month.
 The Early Head Start home based program runs year round.
-Home visits provide individualized services in all Head Start areas: early education, health, family services and services to children with special needs.
+Home visits provide individualized services in all Head Start areas: early education, health, family services and services to children with learning and developmental disabilities.
 The home based program is focused on using the home as a learning environment to support optimal health and child development.
 Children and families enrolled in the Head Start or Early Head Start classrooms which run four or five days per week will receive monthly social service contacts with a Head Start Teacher or Early Care Advocate and home visits twice per year.

 7. How does Champlain Valley Head Start serve families who don’t speak English?